Xbox Series X is Microsoft’s next console, launching holiday 2020

 Microsoft gave the world its first look at the next Xbox during The Game Awards.
 It’s called Xbox Series X, and it’s coming holiday 2020.

 The system look more like a PC tower than a traditional console.
 It is more vertical than horizontal.
 Before today, the Project Scarlett was the machine’s code name.
+Check here for all our Project Scarlett coverage, including some technical details.

 Xbox head Phil Spencer told GameSpot that the machine has a large fan pushing heat out to the top of the console, which is meant to make the machine as quiet as possible.
 The controller looks almost exactly like an Xbox One pad, but it does include a Share button in the middle.